datopian/markdowndb/examples/document-types/README.md

 // index.js
 import { z } from "zod";
 import { MarkdownDB } from "mddb";

-// Code for initializing the connection const client = /_ Initialize your connection here _/;

 // Define the schemas using Zod const schemas = {